fritzy/VeryModel/README.md

 `processIn` is a function that is passed a value on loading from the database, `create`, or `loadData`.
 It should return a value.

-This function is often paired with `processOut` in order to make an interactive object when in model form, and a serialized form when saved.
+This function is often paired with `processOut` in order to make an interactive object when in model form, and a serialized form when converted.

 `processIn` does not handle the case of direct assignment like `modelinst.field = 'cheese';`.
 Use `onSet` for this case.